SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # HTTP Usage

-A [@!RFC5730] EPP request includes a command- and object mapping to which a command must be applied.
 REPP uses the REST semantics each HTTP method is assigned a distinct behaviour, section (#http-method) provides a overview of each the behaviour assinged to each method.
-REPP requests are expressed by using an URL resource, an HTTP method and optionally an HTTP header and message body.
+REPP requests are expressed by using an URL resource, an HTTP method, zero or more HTTP headers and a optional message body.

-Data (payload) belonging to a request or response is added to the HTTP message- body or sent as using an HTTP header, depending on the nature of the request as defined in Section 9. <!--TODO: correct section number -->
+Request and response messagesare included in the HTTP message body.

 <!--TODO ISSUE 10: allow for out of order processing -->
-An HTTP request MUST contain no more than one EPP command.
-HTTP requests MUST be processed independently of each other and in the same order as the server receives them.
+An REPP HTTP request MUST contain at most a single EPP command.
+HTTP requests MUST be processed independently of each other and in the same order as received by the server.

 A client MAY use the "Connection" header to request for the server to not close the existing connection, so it can be used for future requests.
 The server MAY choose not to honor this request.